 Earned Leave is provided for planned long leaves for the purpose of travel/ vacation etc. For example: At Samuda, employees can avail 17 days of earned leave which is calculated yearly.
 At system's setting/configuration it will be declared the type of earned leave i.e. quarterly/yearly etc.

-First we need to declare the leave type; casual leave and sick leave within the system.
-No need to declare earned leave.
-After declaration of the leave types system needs to tag it with each employees.
+We need to allocate the leave based on type; casual leave and sick leave within the system.
+No need to allocate earned leave.

 3.3.3 Declare Leave Year: